Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Problem Formulation

-The objective of the decision maker is to maximize the expected total cumulative revenue (collected before exhausting the resources) over $T$ periods.
-The performance is measured by the \textit{regret}, which is defined as the worst-case expected revenue loss compared with a clairvoyant decision maker who knows the true demand distributions (but not the realizations); see Section~\ref{sec:PerformanceMetric} for more discussions.
-We assume $T$ and $(B_i)_{i \in [d]}$ are in the same comparable order, and are much larger than any one of $(K,d,n,\pmax,\amax)$; see Section~\ref{sec:AsyRegime} for more discussions.
+The objective of the decision maker is to maximize the expected total cumulative revenue over $T$ periods.
+The performance is measured by \textit{regret}, which is defined as the worst-case expected revenue loss compared with a clairvoyant decision maker who is endowed with infinite switching budget and knows the true demand distributions but not the realizations.
+The revenue maximization problem is equivalent to a regret minimization problem.